Table of Contents

 Live streaming

-The platform started experimenting with live streaming in 2009,5) began a slow roll-out in 2010,6) then it finally went public in December 13, 2013.7)8) However, their service was initially shoddy, secretly lagged,9) and it doesn't advertise streams well, due to the 'algorithm', notification clutter,10) and the fact that it wasn't their main feature, so it isn't recommended unless you already have a community or connections.
+The platform started experimenting with live streaming in 2009,4) began a slow roll-out in 2010,5) then finally went public in December 13, 2013.6)7) However, their service was initially shoddy, secretly lagged,8) and it didn't advertise streams well because of the 'algorithm', notification clutter,9) and the fact that it's not their main feature, so it wasn't recommended unless you have a community or connections.

-Despite this rough start,11)12) the platform suddenly became a noteworthy alternative to Twitch in the 2020s,13) far exceeding Facebook and Kick.
-It isn't clear how this exactly happened, though one could assume that the pandemic might've allowed live streaming on YouTube to reach its full potential, rather than have it remain as a website that people occasionally visit to watch clips, highlights, and past live streams on.
+Despite the rough start,10)11) the platform suddenly became a noteworthy alternative to Twitch in the 2020s,12) exceeding Facebook and Kick.
+It isn't clear how this exactly happened, but one could assume that the pandemic might've allowed live streaming on YouTube to reach its full potential, rather than have it remain as a website that people will occasionally visit to watch clips, highlights, and past live streams on.

 Super Chat

-On January 12, 2017, the 'Super Chat' feature was introduced,14) which allows users to pay to have their own message highlighted and temporarily pinned in a ticker if they pay $5.00 minimum.
-Furthermore, users can send an animated 'Super Sticker', which were added on November 5, 2019.15) Of course, some streamers may disable either or both or, alternatively, have yet to monetize their channel.
+On January 12, 2017, the 'Super Chat' feature was introduced,13) which allows users to pay to have their own message highlighted and temporarily pinned in a ticker if they pay $5.00 minimum.
+Furthermore, users can send an animated 'Super Sticker', which were added on November 5, 2019.14) Of course, some streamers may disable either or both or, alternatively, have yet to monetize their channel.

 Amount (USD) | Background color | Character limit | Ticker timer |